-Horses appear frequently throughout the Mabinogion, in hunts through the greenwood, for transportation, in battle, or as noble gifts.
-The wildwoods of ancient Britain were once home to herds of wild horses and ponies, which humans hunted and, from 2500 BC, began to domesticate.
 Today, wild horses are very scarce.
-Przewalski’s horse (Equus przewalskii), a true wild species, is endangered and became extinct in the wild before successful reintroductions in Mongolia.
-The tarpan (Equus ferus ferus) is a subspecies of wild horse that became extinct at the beginning of the last century.
-Feral horses, such as the Australian brumby (Equus ferus caballus) and the American mustang (Equus ferus caballus) are not true wild species, rather untamed domesticated species that roam the wilderness.
-Britain’s own feral species, the Exmoor pony (Equus ferus caballus) is genetically very similar to the lost tarpan.
-Herds of Exmoor ponies, a small, dark-brown breed with distinctive ‘mealy’ markings around the eyes, muzzle, flank and belly, freely rove the rolling hilly moorland of Exmoor in Devon and Somerset.
-Every spring brings new foals to Exmoor, bandy-legged and skittish, who spend the summer running with their dams (mothers) and putting on fat for winter.
-Exmoor ponies are native to Britain, and would make a fair substitute for wild horses in Wales.
+Przewalski’s horse, a true wild species, is endangered and became extinct in the wild before successful reintroductions in Mongolia.
+The Tarpan is a subspecies of wild horse that became extinct at the beginning of the last century.
+Britain’s native Exmoor pony is genetically very similar to the lost Tarpan.
+Herds of Exmoor ponies, a small, dark-brown breed with lighter hair around the eyes, muzzle, flank and belly, freely roam the hilly moorland of Exmoor in Devon and Somerset.
+Every spring brings new foals to Exmoor who spend the summer running with their dams (mothers) and putting on fat for winter.